DxNext/2016-Oct-L2/Linux/content/02-install/01-configure.md

 1. MongoDB
 1. Node.js
-1. Bower and Gulp
-1. MEAN
+1. The rest of the packages

 ## Package managers (.deb and .rpm)